rempsyc/rempsyc/README.md

 ## Visualization

-All plots can be saved with the `ggsave()` function.
+All plots can be saved with the `ggplot2::ggsave()` function.
 They are `ggplot2` objects so can be modified as such.

 ## `nice_violin`